 Algona is a somewhat small city located in the state of Iowa.
 With a population of 5,470 people and two constituent neighborhoods, Algona is the 68th largest community in Iowa.

-Unlike some cities, Algona isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Algona are a mix of both white- and blue-collar jobs.
+Algona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Algona is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Algona who work in office and administrative support (16.73%), teaching (12.07%), and management occupations (9.98%).
+There are especially a lot of people living in Algona who work in office and administrative support (15.44%), management occupations (12.90%), and teaching (11.02%).

 The most common language spoken in Algona is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.